secureworks/azure_auth/README.md

 Contributions appreciated, pull requests would just go through a review to see if things are working.

 ## Authors and acknowledgment
-Justin Carlson, Brad Crittenden, Robin Koumis (use external facing info?)
+Justin Carlson, Brad Crittenden, Robin Koumis

 ## License
 Apache 2.0